-Rheumatic heart disease: A new era of pushing for global control as World Heart Day approachesSeptember 26th, 2013 in Cardiology /
+Rheumatic heart disease: A new era of pushing for global control as World Heart Day approachesSeptember 26, 2013 in Medicine & Health / Cardiology

 As this year's World Heart Day approaches (Sunday September 29), focus is returning to a neglected and entirely preventable heart disease that largely affects the world's youngest and poorest populations: rheumatic heart disease (RHD).
 To highlight this long-neglected condition, Global Heart, the journal of The World Heart Federation (WHF) is publishing a special issue dedicated to RHD.